 To address inquiries about the Hangai Prize not answered by the following sections of this page, e-mail the prize committee.

-17th Hangai Prize, 2019: The next round of the Hangai Prize competition is for the IASS 2019 Symposium to be held in Barcelona, Spain, 7-10 October 2019.
+18th Hangai Prize, 2020: The next round of the Hangai Prize competition is for the IASS 2020 Symposium to be held at the University of Surrey, Guildford, UK, 24-28 August 2020.
 General application instructions, as they become available, are detailed below, including the specific deadlines.
-Please note that the deadline for the full paper submission to the Hangai Prize Committee is earlier than the deadline for submission of full papers to the IASS 2019 Symposium.
+Please note that the deadline for the full paper submission to the Hangai Prize Committee is likely to be earlier than the deadline for submission of full papers to the IASS 2020 Symposium.

 To be considered, papers must not only be submitted to the annual symposium but also be explicitly entered into the Hangai Prize Contest.
 Papers that have previously been submitted for publication in the Journal of the IASS are not eligible for entry in the Hangai Prize competition.